 The Yorkshire Wildlife Trust has given advice and support about providing good nesting sites and natural habitats for a wide range of species.

 We provide bird books and guides, binoculars for visitors to use and a wildlife diary to record sightings.
-Guests can top up the bird feeders from supplies kept in the patio garden.

 The Woodland hut was hand crafted by The Yorkshire Hut Company, using traditional techniques and sustainable materials.
 All the timber is FSC accredited and the wheels are made from recycled brake discs.
 The hut is insulated with sheep’s wool and is fitted with double glazed windows and a wood -burning stove.
 It has mains water and renewable electricity provided by Ecotricity.